nucleome/nucleserver/README.md

 ### Update nucleserver

-The easiest way to upgrade nucleserver is to the update command.
+The easiest way to upgrade the nucleserver is to the update command.

 ```
 # update nucleserver to the latest versiono
 ./nucleserver update
 ```

-### Host private and public data for community in "HTTPS"
+### Host private and public data for the community in "HTTPS"

 We highly recommend the host servers to support "HTTPS", as it promotes the browser's functionality in a progressive web application, google based permission management, and session storage.
 If the data is sensitive, you can also host it locally.
 It is then not accessible by other users or web application administrators.
 We also provide a simple password protection option (currently experimental) for user access to data on the internet.
 As demonstrated below, the user can add a password when starting the server.